 You will also benefit from proper buffer management by attracting insects, like dragonflies, that feed on mosquito larvae, thus helping to control mosquito populations in and around your pond.
 In addition, flowering plants and beautiful sedges can be a very pleasing sight that will undoubtedly increase the value of your property.

-Here are some of our recommended, easy to maintain plants to add to your buffer in the mid-Atlantic region:
+Here are some of our recommended, easy to maintain plants to add to your buffer:

 Pickerelweed (Pontederia cordata)